George Wright (fugitive): Murder conviction

 The four suspects first robbed the Sands Motel in Englishtown of $200.
-They then made their way to the Collingswood Esso gasoline station on eastbound Route 33 in Wall.
+They then made their way to the Collingswood Esso filling station on eastbound Route 33 in Wall Township.
 At around 9:25 pm, during the second robbery, McGhee fatally wounded Walter Patterson, a 42-year-old World War II veteran and Bronze Star recipient who lived in Howell.
 Patterson was a father of two teenage daughters.
-Patterson, who earlier that evening had relieved his brother Harry C. Patterson Jr. and sent him home to have dinner with his family, was taken to Fitkin Memorial Hospital in Neptune, where he died from the gunshot wound two days later.
+Patterson, who earlier that evening had relieved his brother Harry C. Patterson Jr. and sent him home to have dinner with his family, was taken to Fitkin Memorial Hospital in Neptune Township, where he died from the gunshot wound two days later.

-Wright, armed with a sawn-off .22-caliber rifle, and McGhee, armed with a .32-caliber pistol, were both wearing women's pantyhose over their faces when they assaulted Patterson.
+Wright, armed with a sawn-off .22-calibre rifle, and McGhee, armed with a .32-caliber pistol, were both wearing women's pantyhose over their faces when they assaulted Patterson.
 McGhee fired two shots during the robbery.
 Patterson was shot once in the abdomen before the four got away with $70 in cash.
 Police later determined it was a shot from McGhee's pistol that led to Patterson's death.

 The four were arrested two days later.
 On December 13, 1962, Wright was indicted on state charges along with his associates.
 McGhee, as the triggerman, was charged with Patterson's murder and sentenced to a life prison term in February 1963, but was paroled in August 1977.
 Wright, as one of the holdup men, was also charged with murder.

 On February 15, 1963, Wright reportedly changed his plea from innocent to no contest to the charge of murder, in order to avoid a jury trial that could have resulted in the death penalty.
 Wright was subsequently sentenced to 15 to 30 years in prison.